Applying to the Doctorate of Nursing Practice Degree

 The Application ProcessExpand all

-Before applying, applicants are encouraged to review the Admission Requirements (link to the page) for their intended program of study and GPA requirement.
+Before applying, applicants are encouraged to review the Admission Requirements for their intended program of study and GPA requirement.
 Official transcripts showing a cumulative GPA of 3.0 on a 4.0 scale.

 We encourage prospective students to learn more about their program of interest by attending an Open House or any of our Virtual Events.
 We also offer Individual meeting with an Admissions Advisor to discuss transfer credits, program requirements, etc.